Kandos, New South Wales: Streetfeast

-Amenities and places to visit
+Amenities

 Ganguddy

 Ganguddy, (also known as Dunns Swamp) is a popular recreation area and lake in the Wollemi National Park.
 Ganguddy was established when Cement Australia constructed a weir on the Cudgegong River to provide piped water to Kandos' cement factory.
 Current facilities include bushwalking tracks, picnic areas, camping sites, Aboriginal art, fishing and kayaking services run by locals throughout the summer.
 Many also recreationally jump off of the rocks that surround Ganguddy.
 Ganguddy is popular with both locals and tourists from around Australia, with up to 40,000 visitors per year.

 Kandos Museum

 The Kandos Museum, formerly the Methodist Church, is built in Spanish Mission style and is listed on the Australian Heritage Database.
-There is an outdoor display of large industrial items that were formally in the cement factory.
+There is an outdoor display of large industrial items that were formerly in the cement factory.
 The museum contains a sizeable group of objects, photographs and information about the industrial, social and war history of the area.
 There is an electric vehicle charging facility at this location.
 Kandos Museum is the tourist information outlet.

 Coomber Park

 Angus Avenue and Rotary Park on Ilford Road have playgrounds, picnic areas and toilets.
 Smaller parks in the town are on Darton Park and a park on the corner of Noyes and Fleming Streets.
-The parks have become points of interests for youth and have been given nicknames by the community such as 'SkiddyMatt Park' and 'Main Street Park'.
+The parks have become points of interests for youth.